How to Break Through Any Revenue Plateau: The 7-Day Constraint Fix for Stuck Operators

 Example solution:

-Operator at time capacity constraint (thirty-three of 35 hours used) chose Option 1: hire delivery specialist.
+An operator with a time capacity constraint (thirty-three of 35 hours used) chose Option 1 and hired a delivery specialist.

 Specific solution design: